 Greater inter-agency communication and efficiency

-Headed by the PDRRMO, the new radio network enables much improved inter-agency communications, which will help provide a faster response and enable proper coordination between different government units like the Coast Guard, Bureau of Fire, Police, and even the Army.
+Headed by the PDRRMO, the new radio network enables much improved inter-agency communications, which will help provide a faster response and enable proper coordination between different government units like the Coast Guard, Bureau of Fire, Police.

 The DMR Trunking Lite solution provides Bohol PDRRMO with a cost effective way of supporting more users with the ability to communicate at the same time, but without the need to invest in a full scale trunking network.
 This enables a more efficient response to any disaster, which helps to save lives.